BarbaraMcG/latinise/Christianity_semantic_change/README.md

 TODO

 ## Contextual embeddings
 This is the most involved set of codes in this section of the repo.
 There are several steps to deal with before producing and visualizing results.

+NB: Step 3 produces embeddings from the pre-trained Latin BERT (downloaded in step 1), while step 4 produces embeddings from the fine-tuned model downloaded in step 2.

 In order:

 1) Install Latin BERT (Bamman and Burns, 2020).
 Follow [these instructions](https://github.com/dbamman/latin-bert/tree/master).